How To Improve Your Relationship: These 12 Tips Are Guaranteed to Work

 Too often we put our careers, families, and friendships before our loved ones.
 Of course, there will be times when work requires extra time or friends and family need you, but it should never cause you to become inconsiderate of the most important person in your life.

-2. Learn to Listen to your partner
+2. Learn to listen to your partner

-Regardless of how terrible things are, let your partner have a chance speak.
+Regardless of how terrible things are, let your partner have a chance to speak.
 They will say much more than they intended to.
 It can be revealing and surprising, and will pave the way for their honesty.
-We have a tendency to jump in with our opinions before we have heard one another out.
+We have a tendency to jump in with our opinions before we have heard another one out.
 So, keep your cool: this will make a big difference.
 You can resolve many things by listening each other out.

 Be sure you have a life of your own, otherwise it is harder to have a life together.
 What do I mean?
 Have your own interests, your own friends, your own support network, and your own hobbies.
 Overlap where you can, but not being identical should give you something to talk about and expose one another to.
 It helps to expand your horizons as a couple, but isn’t so boring as both living the exact same life.